phunanon/Chika/README.md

             (if (pred f)
               (append filtered f)
               filtered)))))
-    //Returns [1 3]
-    (filter [0 1 2 3] odd?)
+    (filter [0 1 2 3] odd?) => [1 3]

-### Compiling and running
+### Compilation and running

+#### Arduino

+Open `Chika_Arduino.ino` in Arduino IDE, upload to your Arduino.
+Ensure there is an SD card inserted with the file `init.kua`.
+Suitable devices:
+- MKRZero

+#### Linux

+In terminal run `sh compile.sh && ./bin/mOS bin/init.kua`.
+This also recompiles `corpus/programs/init.chi`, a basic shell.

+### Rationale

+#### The vision...

+This is the philosophy.
+Both I and [Dylan Eddies](https://github.com/thelazurite) are keen on our own pocket PC's, built from scratch (within reason).
+Its capabilities should enable a user to, unless there's a major update, never need to reflash their device with new firmware.
+Instead, be able to write, compile, and run programs on the device.
+It doesn't have to be performant, rather agile and comfortable to develop on.
+Inter-task comms should be available to help compose complex, uncoupled systems.
+It should be able to fit onto something as small as a watch to anything larger, be headless, or support multiple peripherals.
+It should be able to interact with peripherals through its native programs, rather than compiled support with the OS itself.

+#### Why are speed and memory not a priority?

+I prefer to work toward its stability, agility, and ecosystem before giving any further serious consideration on its data-handling.
+At the moment I'm not being bashful using frequent abstractions to manage memory.
+I *think* I'm doing okay in managing stack memory right now...

+#### Why not real-time scheduling?

+Real-time scheduling has been [done to death](https://github.com/search?q=Arduino+RTOS&type=Repositories), and they supply *compile-time* kernels.
+The vision calls for the ability to write, compile, and execute programs without the need of a second device.
+A simple, run-time-managed language achieves this.
+Also, the vision does *not* call for real-time applications - just applications that eventually do magic.

+#### Why use MQTT-style messaging?

+[MQTT](https://en.wikipedia.org/wiki/MQTT) is predominant in the IoT world for directing and monitoring devices, and I find programs on a computer to be no less important.
+This will hopefully facilitate drop-in, many-to-many relationships of logic and data, being easier to monitor, secure, and compose.

+#### Why no REPL, drivers, compiler, &c?

+I've chosen to have the REPL, any peripheral drivers, and a compiler written in Chika, rather than a feature of the VM.
+Composition of programs at runtime is its strength, and I much prefer it to messy, baked-in drivers (e.g. "this Arduino OS works with X display and pretty much only that!").
+A really nice example is [SSD1306 support in uLisp](http://library.ulisp.com/show?2TMA).
+Essentially, other than the SD card, serial, and I/O pins, I want no other firmware-level abstractions.

-#### Compilers
+### Chika Compilers

-Using `compile.html` in the browser, convert the hexadecimal output into a binary image.
+Using a web-browser: open `compile.html`, convert the hex output into a binary image.
 For Linux use `xxd -r -p chika.hex init.kua`.
-Using NodeJS:
-`nodejs compiler.js source.chi` => source.kua
+Using NodeJS: `nodejs compiler.js source.chi` => source.kua
+Using Chika: a work in progress!

 ### Rationale

-#### Why not heap memory?
+#### Why not heap or linked-list memory?

 With the 1-dimensional mind I have I realised Chika's memory can be implemented as a stack.
 Cheaper so leaning on C's stack, using recursion when Chika enters a function.
+Using this method, global variables are not practical to implement, with immutability guaranteed.
-Not to forget using heap memory in Arduino programs is cautioned against, due to code size and memory fragmentation.
+Futhermore, heap memory on the Arduino platform is cautioned against, due to code size and memory fragmentation.
 However, the lack of garbage collection and dynamic memory management means items must be duplicated on the stack before processing.
+uLisp uses a linked-list for managing memory, following the traditional implementation of cells.
+This approach was not used to avoid re-inventing the wheel, and the vision of a leaner memory management model through stack memory.
+It does pay off in most cases, but operating with big data items - regularly duplicated for processing - means more RAM is required.

 #### Why separate program memories?

-[*uLisp®*](https://github.com/technoblogy/ulisp), for example, seems to just allow saving "images" and composing them all together at start-up, sharing memory.
+[*uLisp*](https://github.com/technoblogy/ulisp), again for an example, seems to just allow saving "images" and composing them all together at start-up, sharing memory.
 I like it, but I like the opportunity of sandboxed areas of memory, with inter-process communication, more.
 Decoupling logic through 0-to-many relationships with other programs has its benefits, especially in avoiding recompilation to accommodate new logic.
 Rather, programs can just assume there will be a program implementing the logic, by emitting messages.

 #### Why a LISP?